 - Ensure your sponsors clearly understand their role upfront

 - Ask some hard-hitting questions, and ensure their preparedness

 - Give examples of what their involvement will entail

 - Explain the importance of their visible support.

-If your organisation could benefit from tools like the Sponsor Assessment, you might be interested in Roadmap Pro, our innovative change management platform.
+If your organization could benefit from tools like the Sponsor Assessment, you might be interested in Roadmap Pro, our innovative Change Management platform.